kilpkonn/msc-thesis/main.typ

 ==== Tactic "struct projection" <tactic-struct-projection>
 "Struct projection" is a simple tactic that attempts all field accesses of struct.
-The tactic runs only in the forward direction meaning we only try to access fields of target type rather than search for structs that have field with target type.
+The tactic runs only in the forward direction, meaning we only try to access fields of the target type rather than search for structs that have field with target type.
-In a single iteration it only goes one level deep, but with multiple iterations we cover also all the fields of substructs.
+In a single iteration, it only goes one level deep, but with multiple iterations we cover all the fields of substructs.

-This tactic highly benefitted from the use of BFS over DFS as the implementation for accessing all the fields of parent struct is rather trivial and with multiple iterations we get the full coverage including substruct fields.
+This tactic greatly benefits from the use of BFS over DFS, as the implementation for accessing all the fields of the parent struct is rather trivial, and with multiple iterations, we get the full coverage, including substruct fields.
-With DFS the implementation was much more cumbersome as simple recurring on all the fields leaves out the fields themselves.
+With DFS, the implementation was much more cumbersome, as simple recurring on all the fields leaves out the fields themselves.
-As a result the implementation for DFS was about 2 times longer than the implementation for BFS.
+As a result, the implementation for DFS was about two times longer than the implementation for BFS.

 As a performance optimization we only run this tactic on every type once.
-For this tactic this optimization does not reduce the total search space covered as accessing the fields doesn't depend on rest of the search space covered.
+For this tactic, this optimization does not reduce the total search space covered, as accessing the fields doesn't depend on the rest of the search space covered.
 /*
 #todo("Should we show all fields and how to name them?")
 $